hwdsl2/setup-ipsec-vpn/docs/ikev2-howto-zh.md

-  --addclient [client name]     add a new client using default options --exportclient [client name]  export configuration for an existing client --listclients                 list the names of existing clients --revokeclient [client name]  revoke a client certificate --deleteclient [client name]  delete a client certificate --removeikev2                 remove IKEv2 and delete all certificates and keys from the IPsec database -h, --help                    show this help message and exit
+  --addclient [client name]     add a new client using default options --exportclient [client name]  export configuration for an existing client --listclients                 list the names of existing clients --revokeclient [client name]  revoke an existing client --deleteclient [client name]  delete an existing client --removeikev2                 remove IKEv2 and delete all certificates and keys from the IPsec database -h, --help                    show this help message and exit